Satoex/Sato/doc/init.md

 Copy satod.init to /etc/init.d/satod.
 Test by running `service satod start`.

-Using this script, you can adjust the path and flags to the satod program by setting the RAVEND and FLAGS environment variables in the file /etc/sysconfig/satod.
+Using this script, you can adjust the path and flags to the satod program by setting the SATOD and FLAGS environment variables in the file /etc/sysconfig/satod.
 You can also use the DAEMONOPTS environment variable here.

 ### Mac OS X